 Here are a few questions to start the discussion:

-What are their biggest doubts worries and fear they bring up in the buying process?
+- What are their biggest doubts, worries, and fears they bring up in the buying process?

-What do your buyers have to convince decision makers and leadership team of?
+- What do your buyers have to convince decision-makers and the leadership team of?

 This is content that serves those buyers that are already in the sales process to help move them forward and make a confident buying decision.
 Structure these ideas with The Big 5.